- Home

 I am currently abroad with a valid H‑1B visa stamp.
 Should I return?
 If so, when?

-The government’s guidance clarifies that the proclamation “does not prevent any holder of a current H-1B visa from traveling in and out of the United States.”
-Early reports indicate that H-1B applicants have successfully entered the U.S. since the proclamation’s effective date, but you may still face pushback from border officers confused about the proclamation’s requirements.
+The government’s guidance clarifies that the proclamation “does not prevent any holder of a current H-1B visa from traveling in and out of the U.S.” Early reports indicate that H-1B applicants have successfully entered the U.S. since the proclamation’s effective date, but you may still face pushback from border officers confused about the proclamation’s requirements.

 I am currently abroad and waiting to attend my H‑1B visa appointment.
 Should I attend my visa appointment?